Looks like your cart is empty. Compare Travel Backpacks

 The Outbreaker measures exactly 22" x 14" x 9."
 Small enough to be a carry on, but large enough to take advantage of every inch of packing space permitted by the airlines.
 Bring everything you need without sacrificing any space.

 A bag designed for travelers must be carry on sized.
-Otherwise, airline baggage fees make it a financial burden.
+Otherwise, you'll be forced to pay baggage fees to the airline.

 Everything you need for trips of a week, or more, can be packed into a carry on bag.
 If you'll be traveling for longer than 7-10 days, you will need to do laundry anyway.
 So, pack light in a carry on bag.
 A lighter load means having less to worry about.
 Plus, you'll save $50 on every round trip flight, since you won’t have to pay baggage fees.